VATICAN CITY, 12 JAN 2012

 The first step towards creating a more human society is "to rediscover relationships as the constituent element of our lives".
 Man is called to live in relation with other people and with God, Who alone "is capable of welcoming man unconditionally and of giving him infinite love".

-Institutions must foment and increase the awareness that we all form part of the same structure, encouraging values of acceptance, solidarity and legality, said the Pope highlighting the work of Christian organisations which welcome people who have abandoned their own countries due to poverty or violence.
+Institutions must foment and increase the awareness that we all form part of the same structure,encouraging values of acceptance, solidarity and legality, said the Pope highlighting the work of Christian organizations which welcome people who have abandoned their own countries due to poverty or violence.
 He invited his audience to develop ways to integrate people into the social fabric, so that "individuals may learn to consider the place in which they reside as a 'common home', in which to live and for which to care".

 Acceptance must be accompanied by solidarity, because "charity and justice require that, in times of need, those with the greatest resources should look after the disadvantaged".
 Benedict XVI insisted that institutions must give particular support to families, especially large families, in which context he invited the authorities "to defend the family founded on marriage as an essential cell of society".
-They must also show solidarity towards young people, "who are most penalised by the lack of work, ... implementing policies which ensure fairly priced accommodation and which help to guarantee employment", so as to avoid the risk that young people "fall victim to criminal organisations offering easy takings".
+They must also show solidarity towards young people, "who are most penalized by the lack of work, ... implementing policies which ensure fairly priced accommodation and which help to guarantee employment", so as to avoid the risk that young people "fall victim to criminal organizations offering easy takings".

-Finally, the Pope turned his attention to the need "to promote a culture of legality, helping citizens to understand that law exists to channel the many positive energies that exist in society, and thus to promote the common good. ...
-Institutions have the task ... of issuing just and fair provisions, also taking account of the law which God inscribed in man's heart, and which everyone can understand through reason".
+Finally, the Pope turned his attention to the need "to promote a culture of legality, helping citizens to understand that law exists to channel the many positive energies that exist in society, and thus to promote the common good...
+Institutions have the task... of issuing just and fair provisions, also taking account of the law which God inscribed in man's heart, and which everyone can understand through reason".

 Join the new media evangelization.
 Your tax-deductible gift allows Catholic.net to build a culture of life in our nation and throughout the world.
 Please help us promote the Church's new evangelization by donating to Catholic.net right now.
 God bless you for your generosity.